 - Lung problems or blood clots in the deep veins in your calf muscles;

 - Back pain and stiffness with prolonged bed rest and decreased movement;

 - Decreased bladder control; and

 - Feelings of sadness, stress and anxiety.

 A sensible approach to exercises after a hysterectomy can help you to recover and return to your former strength and fitness.
-Understanding of the principles of pelvic floor safe exercises outlined in this article will also help you towards long-term protection of your pelvic floor to minimise the risk of prolapse.
+Understanding the principles of pelvic floor safe exercises outlined in this article will also help you towards long-term protection of your pelvic floor to minimize your risk of prolapse.

 Download Hysterectomy Recovery Recovery Post-Operative Exercise Guidelines as a user friendly PDF.

 Learn how to exercise safely and avoid exercises that overload the pelvic floor.

 Inside Out book and DVD is a complete exercise solution for women seeking to exercise safely and protect their pelvic floor long-term.